-Required for PCMH Designation: NO Predicate Logic: n/a

-PCMH Validation Notes for Site Visits
+Required for PCMH Designation: NO Predicate Logic: n/a PCMH Validation N Notes for Site Visits

-- Provide documentation of annual staff training completion.
-What training sources were used? - Provide documentation of written non-discrimination policy - Provide examples of forms that use inclusive language and have fields for patients to indicate preferred name and pronouns - Provide documentation of written procedures that support an inclusive environment for patients - Discuss the annual process of assessing written procedures.
+- Provide documentation of written non-discrimination policy - Provide documentation of written procedures that support an inclusive environment for patients - Discuss the regular review process of assessing written procedures.
+How often is review done?
 How does the practice ensure the procedures are up to date and appropriate?
 How is staff trained on changes?